-- Non-SNAP households with income less than the poverty level guideline;
+- Non-SNAP households with incomes less than the poverty level guideline;

-- Non-SNAP households with income at or above the poverty guideline and less than 185 percent of that level; and
+- Non-SNAP households with incomes at or above the poverty guideline and less than 185 percent of that level; and

-- Non-SNAP households with income equal to or greater than 185 percent of the poverty guideline.
+- Non-SNAP households with incomes equal to or greater than 185 percent of the poverty guideline.

-Prior to sampling, 948 PSUs within the continental United States were defined as counties or groups of contiguous counties.
+Prior to sampling, 948 Primary Sampling Units (PSUs) within the continental United States were defined as counties or groups of contiguous counties.
 In forming PSUs, metropolitan statistical area (MSA) boundaries were used (some MSAs were split into multiple PSUs, but in no case was part of one MSA joined to part of another MSA to form a PSU).
-One large PSU was sampled with certainty, and 49 non-certainty PSUs were selected using probability proportional to size (PPS) with implicit stratification based on the metropolitan status of the PSU and its FNS region.
+One large PSU was sampled with certainty, and 49 non-certainty PSUs were selected using probability proportional to size (PPS) with implicit stratification based on the metropolitan status of the PSU and its Food and Nutrition Service (FNS) region.
 Eight secondary sampling units (SSUs) were formed within each of the 50 sampled PSUs; each SSU is a census block group (CBG), or a group of contiguous block groups if the CBG did not meet minimum size requirements.

 For more information, see the User's Guide.